Philadelphia Public Art @philart.net

 * cross, picture of the earth from the moon

-* Was over the Neumann Center door on the Northwest corner of 33rd and Market until approximately 2010 when the building was converted into a multiculture center which has since been torn down and replaced with a hotel.
+* Was over the Newman Center door on the Northwest corner of 33rd and Market until approximately 2010 when the building was converted into a multiculture center which has since been torn down and replaced with a hotel.

 * Other exhibits: Religious